anthonych/dropwizard-blog-freemarker/README.md

 dropwizard-blog-freemarker
 ==========================

-A Dropwizard blog example with:
+A blog example based on:
- - Basic CRUD functions demonstration .
+ - Dropwizard microservice framework.
  - Freemarker as view template.
  - Hibernate as database layer technology.